duncanmcclean/duplicator/README.md

 1. Go to a Collection, and view the entries listing.
 2. Decide on the entry you wish to duplicate.
 Click the three dots to toggle a dropdown and click the `Duplicate` option.
+3. If you've got a multi-site setup, you'll be asked to select the site you wish to duplicate the entry to.
+Select and option and continue.
+4. The entry will then be duplicated!

 ## Resources
 * [Official Support](https://doublethree.digital)